 On 15 April 2026, Google quietly buried a fifteen-year-old campaign type.
 The official wording was friendlier than that — “We’re upgrading Dynamic Search Ads to AI Max” — but the practical translation is unambiguous: Dynamic Search Ads are being retired, Automatically Created Assets are being absorbed, and the campaign-level broad match setting is going away.
-All three will auto-upgrade to Google Ads AI Max for Search in September 2026.
+All three will auto-upgrade to Google Ads AI Max for Search in February 2027 — originally September 2026, until Google pushed the date back on 11 June 2026.

-That date is not a coincidence.
-It lands the week most European advertisers come back from summer holidays, with roughly six weeks of runway before Black Friday and Cyber Monday.
-If you’re running DSA at any meaningful scale — and especially if DSA is more than half your search mix — the worst possible plan is to do nothing and let the auto-migration land in your account the same week you’re trying to ramp
+The original September date was not a coincidence.
+It landed the week most European advertisers come back from summer holidays, with roughly six weeks of runway before Black Friday and Cyber Monday — which is a big part of why the delay matters.
+February 2027 is a far less brutal landing zone, but the core advice is unchanged: if you’re running DSA at any meaningful scale — and especially if DSA is more than half your search mix — the worst possible plan is still to do nothing and let the auto-migration land in your account on Google’s schedule instead of yours.

 This is the playbook I recommend, based on the latest updates and my firsthand experience upgrading DSA campaigns to AI Max over the past few days.
 It covers what AI Max actually is, how it differs from Dynamic Search Ads and Performance Max, exactly what auto-upgrade will do to your account if you ignore it, and a five-step manual migration plan that finishes well before peak Black Friday season.